 "After all, tomorrow is another day."

 I, too, look toward tomorrow with hope and I pray for that better day to come.
 And while I am being asked only to curtail social involvement, to stay home to avoid the virus' spread, I will not believe in the world's doom by this virus.
 American resolve will win the day.
+Nevertheless, it will take a concerted, combined national effort; it will take more than last memorable lines of a revered novel to confront and solve our current health crisis.

 Keep calm and take all reasonable precautions,” says Stephen King.